-The sad fact is, optimizing e-commerce websites for SEO (Search Engine Optimization) is much harder than it is for blogs or simple 5 page company websites.
+The sad fact is, that optimizing e-commerce websites for SEO (Search Engine Optimization) is much harder than it is for blogs or simple 5-page company websites.
 By having lots of product pages constantly shuffling on and off the site, numerous problems arise that make SEO very difficult for e-commerce websites.

-Today we are going to go over 7 common SEO errors of online stores and e-commerce websites.
+Today we are going to go over 7 common SEO errors in online stores and e-commerce websites.

 1. Lack of Product Description

 From my experience, this error usually is made by online gift stores (in the broad sense) and online clothing shops.
 Unfortunately, the complete lack of a text description of the product virtually puts an end to the chances of the page being in the top 10 of a search engine query, even in the case of low-frequency queries.
 So be sure to add a description to the item card; do not kill your page’s chances.

 For example, these boots.
 Nothing special, just boots.
 Of course, a picture speaks a thousand words, but search engines cannot see images.
 So make sure to add a description of the product.

 A great way to measure how much unique content you need is to measure the default word count of a blank product page.
 Count all the words that are used in your navigation, sidebar, footer and any text that is present on a blank product page.
 Make sure your unique text, exceeds that “default” word count to have a heavier weight on unique content.